 Netflix is known for top hits like Stranger Things, Orange is The New Black, and the all-time ever-bingeable, ridiculously funny docuseries that is Tiger King.
-But Netflix also gets quite a few views (and by a few, we mean at least a million) from black dramas, sitcoms, thrillers, and more, so sit back, chill, and enjoy our list of top 10 Black Netflix t.v. shows:
+But Netflix also gets quite a few views (and by a few, we mean at least a million) from black dramas, sitcoms, thrillers, and more, so sit back, chill, and enjoy our list of top 10 movies on Netflix and great TV shows:

 International shows have been pulling more and more views on this platform since Squid Game reeled us in with its thrilling plot and uncanny characters.
 Like other International shows, this South African teen drama doesn’t disappoint.
 When a girl, Pueleng (played by Ama Qamata), becomes increasingly obsessed with a classmate, who she believes to be her sister, secrets are unraveled and Pueleng and her family are changed forever.

 The show’s second season is still in development, so until then, you can enjoy Season 1 on Netflix.

 2. Movies on Netflix: How to Get Away With Murder

 I’m sorry, but if you haven’t yet heard of this show, you must be living under a rock.
 Oscar Award-winning actress Viola Davis plays the iconic role of Annalise Keating/Harkness, a badass, brutal law professor stuck in a web of lies (and, of course, stuck in the middle of a murder) for six amazing seasons of How to Get Away With Murder.
 She stands testament to Shonda Rhimes’ talent as a writer and television producer, since no other writer has given us such a diverse range of characters that we cried with, cheered for, and longed to be.